 AI initiatives under development at FCM

-Creating personalized policy communications.
-Travel managers can use AI as their researcher and copywriter to easily create notifications and “pop up” priorities, prompts, and nudges to encourage booking behavior.
+Creating personalised policy communications.
+Travel managers can use AI as their researcher and copywriter to easily create notifications and “pop up” priorities, prompts and nudges to encourage booking behaviour.
 Buyers can already do this in FCM Extension manually, but the AI-empowered upgrade is in early tests with customers.